keymanapp/keyboards/release/sil/sil_yoruba_bar/README.md

 To Do
 -------------------
-* Add v and V tp RALT layer and remove cC
+* Add v and V to RALT layer and remove cC
 * On touch layout change output of | to produce \
 * On touch layout add these keys as a longpress to underscore: ^ ~ `